How to get Early Entry Offers through VCE?

 Interested in how your subject could scale your ATAR this year?
 This report analyses 2023’s ATAR trends to explore how scaling impacts different VCE subjects and how you can utilise that knowledge to maximise your marks.

-Written by KIS Academic tutor of VCE subjects Charlie Williams.
+Written by KIS Academics tutor of VCE subjects Charlie Williams.
 Charlie is currently completing a Bachelor of Arts from the University of Melbourne, majoring in Politics and Economics, and has tutored multiple students on subjects ranging from Maths Methods to Economics.
 You can view his profile on the KIS Academics website, and request him as a tutor.

 Spread the word